-1.3 Overview
+1.2.
+Overview

-This document describes The OpenGL Shading Language, version 4.20.
+This document describes The OpenGL Shading Language, version 4.60.

 Independent compilation units written in this language are called shaders.
 A program is a set of shaders that are compiled and linked together, completely creating one or more of the programmable stages of the OpenGL pipeline.
 All the shaders for a single programmable stage must be within the same program.
 A complete set of programmable stages can be put into a single program or the stages can be partitioned across multiple programs.
 The aim of this document is to thoroughly specify the programming language.
-The OpenGL Graphics System Specification will specify the OpenGL entry points used to manipulate and communicate with programs and shaders.
+The OpenGL Specification will specify the OpenGL entry points used to manipulate and communicate with programs and shaders.

-1.4 Error Handling
+1.3.
+Error Handling

-Compilers, in general, accept programs that are ill-formed, due to the impossibility of detecting all illformed programs.
+Compilers, in general, accept programs that are ill-formed, due to the impossibility of detecting all ill-formed programs.
 Portability is only ensured for well-formed programs, which this specification describes.
 Compilers are encouraged to detect ill-formed programs and issue diagnostic messages, but are not required to do so for all cases.
-Compilers are required to return messages regarding lexically, grammatically, or semantically incorrect shaders.
+Compile-time errors must be returned for lexically or grammatically incorrect shaders.
+Other errors are reported at compile time or link time as indicated.
+Code that is "dead" must still be error checked.
+For example: